Biden celebration of new gun law clouded by latest shooting

-WASHINGTON (AP) — President Joe Biden is hosting a “celebration” of a new bipartisan law meant to reduce gun violence that, after just 16 days in effect, already has been overshadowed by yet another mass shooting.
+WASHINGTON (AP) — President Joe Biden welcomed a crowd to the White House lawn Monday to showcase a new law meant to reduce gun violence, celebrating “real progress” after years of inaction.
+But he also lamented the country remains “awash in weapons of war” — with the 16-day-old law already overshadowed by yet another horrific mass shooting.

-The bill, passed after recent gun rampages in Buffalo, New York, and Uvalde, Texas, incrementally toughens requirements for young people to buy guns, denies firearms to more domestic abusers, and helps local authorities temporarily take weapons from people judged to be dangerous.
+The bill, passed after recent gun rampages in Buffalo, New York, and Uvalde, Texas, incrementally toughens requirements for young people buying guns, denies firearms to more domestic abusers and helps local authorities temporarily take weapons from people judged to be dangerous.

-But the South Lawn event on Monday morning comes a week after a gunman in Highland Park, Illinois, killed seven people at an Independence Day parade, a stark reminder of the limitations of the new law in addressing the American phenomenon of mass gun violence.
+But the “celebration” Monday morning came a week after a gunman in Highland Park, Illinois, killed seven people at an Independence Day parade, a stark reminder of the limitations of the new law in addressing the American phenomenon of mass gun violence.
 And it comes as Democratic governors have taken up the mantle of offering outrage in the face of gun violence.

+Biden hosted hundreds of guests on the South Lawn, including a bipartisan group of lawmakers who crafted and supported the legislation, state and local officials — including Illinois Gov. J.B.
+Pritzker and Highland Park Mayor Nancy Rotering — and the families of victims of both mass shootings and everyday gun violence.

+“Because of your work, your advocacy, your courage, lives will be saved today and tomorrow because of this,” Biden said.

+He also said Congress should pass legislation to hold gun owners legally accountable if their weapons are improperly stored and are used to commit violence.
+He noted that he owns four shotguns and said he keeps them secured at his home.

+“We can’t just stand by,” Biden said. ” With rights come responsibilities.
+If you own a weapon, you have a responsibility to secure it and keep it under lock and key.”

-Biden on Saturday invited Americans to share with him via text — a new White House communications strategy — their stories of how they’ve been impacted by gun violence, tweeting that “I’m hosting a celebration of the passage of the Safer Communities Act.”
+Biden on Saturday invited Americans to share with him via text — a new White House communications strategy — their stories of how they’ve been affected by gun violence, tweeting that “I’m hosting a celebration of the passage of the Safer Communities Act.”
+He told some of their stories on Monday — of people traumatized by shootings and kids left orphaned.

-The law is the the most impactful firearms violence measure Congress has approved since enacting a now-expired assault weapons ban in 1993.
+The new law is the the most impactful firearms-violence measure Congress has approved since enacting a now-expired assault weapons ban in 1993.
 Yet gun control advocates — and even White House officials — say it’s premature to declare victory.

 “There’s simply not much to celebrate here,” said Igor Volsky, director of the private group Guns Down America.